wso2/docs-apk/en/docs/setup/prerequisites.md

 #### Kubernetes Distributions

-WSO2 APK is compatible with a variety of Kubernetes distributions.
+WSO2 Kubernetes Gateway is compatible with a variety of Kubernetes distributions.
 Check the compatible versions for each distribution below to ensure proper functionality.

 | Software Application | Cluster Version | Software Version |
 | -------------------- |-----------------|------------------|